sjwilli6/Project1-API/Project1-API.md

     ##     Min.
 1st Qu.
 Median     Mean  3rd Qu.
 Max.
     ##      0.0      7.0     20.1     81.0     36.8 474833.9

-Here, I am comparing numerical summaries between months for the daily high and lows.
 Based on the mean and median of each month, the data seems to be heavily skewed to the right (higher stock price).
 The summary statistics are relatively similar for the two months at daily low and high prices.

 ## Creating Plots for Data

 Creating a Box Plot of the data in `Dividend`.
-It will compare the cash amount of the recent CDs.
+It will compare the cash amount of the recent CDs in the API.

 ``` r
 # Calling "cash" data